Fire Force (Rhodesia): Positioning the main sweep

 Whilst all this was taking place, one of the commander's main concerns was where the main sweep would occur.
 In a perfect scenario, the Para-sticks would form the main sweep, and the G-Car sticks would carry out blocking actions.
-In reality, there was vast variation, so there was little difference in being Para, or in the First Wave Helicopter assault.
-First Wave strikes in the G-cars however were generally the best stops to be in for those wishing action.
+In reality, there was vast variation, so there was little difference in being Para or in the First Wave Helicopter assault.
+First Wave strikes in the G-cars, however, were generally the best stops to be in for those wanting action.

-The most important factors (apart from the reaction of the enemy and the terrain) in a Fire Force operation were firstly the reliability of the sighting of the enemy and secondly the skill of the Fire Force commander.
-In the former case, the majority of successful contacts were due to the skills of the Selous Scouts (many of which were the former enemies).
+The most important factors (apart from the enemy's response and the terrain) in a Fire Force operation were firstly the reliability of the sighting of the enemy and secondly the skill of the Fire Force commander.
+In the former case, the majority of successful contacts were due to the skills of the Selous Scouts (many of which were former enemies).
 They had the capacity to insert observation posts (OPs) into the bush without being noticed by the inhabitants.
-In the latter case, the difficulty of commanding the scene was extreme and good Fire Force commanders were highly prized by the troops.
+In the latter case, the difficulty of commanding the scene was extreme and good Fire Force commanders were highly prized by troops.

-How soon the enemy heard the approaching helicopters and his reaction to it was of course decisive.
+How quickly the enemy could pick up on the assault was decisive.
 Wind direction and speed, the presence of a tree-covered ridgeline or a multitude of other factors would make the difference between life or death.
 Where he was caught in unfavourable terrain for him (like a village surrounded by open ground) he had no chance and normally none escaped (unless it was near nightfall).

 Although the number of operational parachute jumps was remarkable, the majority of troops were carried into action by helicopter.

-There were many times when the exiting from G-cars was dangerous, due (for example) to them being unable to descend close enough because of trees and troops had to clamber out and hold on to the steps and drop from too great a height, with mass leaves and twigs whirling about the inside of the machine and great stress of pilot and tech.
+There were many times when exiting from G-cars was dangerous, due (for example) to their being unable to descend close enough because of trees, and troops had to clamber out and hold on to the steps and drop from too great a height, with mass leaves and twigs whirling about the inside of the machine and great stress of pilot and tech.
 The Alouettes were much more capable of dropping off stops in rough terrain than the Bells, though they had less carrying capacity and range and speed.
 The Alouettes were extremely reliable (they had a tendency to sway a little as the troops jumped).

 The twin-Browning .303 machine guns of the G-Cars were never indiscriminately fired by the tech.
 The K-Car Gunners had to be careful, for there was always a shortage of 20mm rounds (they cost around $25 each) and there were many times when friendly troops were only meters away from the target.

-Tracers, smoke or phosphorus grenade, or miniflare (pencil flare) were used as the "Fireball" to mark a target for strike aircraft.
+Tracers, smoke, or phosphorus grenade, or Mini flare (pencil flare) were used as the "Fireball" to mark a target for strike aircraft.
 A 37mm SNEB shoulder-launched marker rocket was locally developed and used by the Selous Scouts to identify an enemy position.